 The weather is better today.
 My sister asked me to pick her up from school.
 I can really feel that she wants to spend time with me.
 The picture above is Philippine Christian University.
 It’s the school where I spent my pre-school to high school days.
 I had a pretty good time in that place.
 After taking her from the classroom, we dropped by the high school faculty room to give some “pasalubong”.
 It’s a Filipino tradition of travelers to bring gifts or souvenirs from their destination to people back home.

 I had Jollibee chickenjoy and palabok today.
-Well the chicken really tasted like home.
+Well, the chicken really tasted like home.
 I mean, Filipinos really like Jollibee’s chicken!
 Too bad they don’t have a branch in Korea.
 I also craved for Pancit Palabok.
-I don’t know how to cook it but it’s basically a kind of noodles served in Filipino parties.
+I don’t know how to cook it but it’s basically a kind of noodles served at Filipino parties.

 August 12, 2016 (Day 8)

 I spent the day at home, cleaning my old stuff.
-I really want to adopt the minimalist lifestyle.
+I really want to adopt a minimalist lifestyle.
 I’m planning to sell/donate some clothes before I leave.

 August 13, 2016 (Day 9)